-- (iii) also, during the conduct of Investigation 541 from its initiation up until after the publication of the Statement of Essential Facts, the Commission did not seek, according to the Commission's electronic public file and information in the Statement of Essential Facts published on 9 December 2020, to obtain any information and evidence regarding the economic performance of the eight members of the Australian industry or the extent to which they had been adversely affected by the product under investigation, if at all, from sources other than those nine members such as, for example, obtaining copies of any of the financial statements of those members of the Australian industry filed with the Australian Companies and Securities Commission (ASIC) each financial year in accordance with the statutory requirements under the Corporations Act 2001 (Cth) and publicly available from ASIC or from other stakeholders and participants in the Australian aluminium extrusion market (i.e., from other interested parties);6 - (iv) subsequent to the publication of the Statement of Essential Facts on 9 December 2020 and the receipt of submissions from interested parties in response to the Statement of Essential Facts concerning the lack of information and evidence before the Commission regarding whether the Australian industry as a whole had incurred material injury caused through the effects of 'dumped' exports of the GUC and in acknoweldgement and confirmation of the deficiency in the investigation in this regard, the Commission sought information and evidence from a number of other members of the Australian industry relevant to these issues.
-However, the Commission apparently only received a limited amount of such information and evidence from only a few members of the Australian industry, as detailed in Section 7..2.3 of Report 541.
-As indicated, this was undertaken in an attempt to address the deficencies of the investigation in this regard in the closing stage of the investigation; and - (v) the information and evidence so obtained by the Commission from those few members of the Australian industry, as detailed in Report 541, was of limited scope and probabtive value and, therefore, of limited relevance to the investigation and, in particular, to whether the Australian industry as a whole had incurred material injury during the injury period for the reasons set out in subsequent sections to this application. - 1.4 As a result of these deficiencies in the conduct of the dumping investigation, at the time the Commissioner reported to the Minister his findings of fact supported by evidence and his recommendations based on those findings of fact, the Commissioner effectively only had before him information and evidence on the economic performance of one member of the members of the Australian industry despite thier non-participation obviously adversely affecting the conduct of the investigation.
+- investigation, at least not according to the Commission's electronic public file for the investigation5; - (iii) also, during the conduct of Investigation 540 from its initiation up until after the publication of the Statement of Essential Facts, the Commission did not seek, according to the Commission's electronic public file and information in the Statement of Essential Facts published on 9 December 2020, to obtain any information and evidence regarding the economic performance of the eight members of the Australian industry or the extent to which they had been adversely affected by the product under investigation, if at all, from sources other than those eight members such as, for example, obtaining copies of any of the financial statements of those members of the Australian industry filed with the Australian Companies and Securities Commission (ASIC) each financial year in accordance with the statutory requirements under the Corporations Act 2001 (Cth) and publicly available from ASIC or from other stakeholders and participants in the Australian aluminium extrusion market (i.e., from other interested parties);6 - (iv) subsequent to the publication of the Statement of Essential Facts on 9 December 2020 and the receipt of submissions from interested parties in response to the Statement of Essential Facts concerning the lack of information and evidence before the Commission regarding whether the Australian industry as a whole had incurred material injury caused through the effects of 'dumped' exports of the GUC and in acknowldgement and confirmation of the deficiency in the investigation in this regard, the Commission sought information and evidence from the eight members of the Australian industry relevant to these issues or, at least, from some of them.
+However, the Commission apparently only received a limited amount of such information and evidence from only a few members of the Australian industry, as detailed in Section 7..2.3 of Report 540.
+As indicated, this was undertaken in an attempt to reddress the deficencies of the investigation in this regard in the closing stage of the investigation; and - (v) the information and evidence so obtained by the Commission from those few members of the Australian industry, as detailed in Report 540, was of limited scope and probative value and, therefore, of limited relevance to the investigation and, in particular, to whether the Australian industry as a whole